Learn to decode your body’s hidden language

 This program is a good fit for you if:

-- You have a history of injury, persistent pain or tension patterns in your hips or shoulders and you’re interested in learning more about your movement patterns and how they might relate to your symptoms.
+- You have a history of injury, persistent pain or tension patterns and you’re interested in learning more about your movement patterns and how they might relate to your symptoms.

 - You’re curious and excited to explore how your body is moving, and you’re ready to try something different.